dangminhduc/aws-solution-architecture-professional-note/README.md

   - Firewall Manager must be associate with the management account or associate with a member account that has the appropiate permission
   - AWS Config for each member account
   - (Optional) Enable RAM to centrally config Network Firewall or associate Route53 Resolver DNS Firewall rules across accounts and VPCs
+- Using AD Connector in the AWS Directory Service as a directory gateway to forward directory requests.
+Connect IAM Identity Center to the self-managed AD by using the AD Connector.
+  - Trust relationship between AWS Managed Microsoft AD and the self-managed AD should be two-way and can not be one-way.

+## Cognito
+- To enable guest access with Cognito, enable unauthenticated access in Cognito Identity Pool.
+Then guest users can request an identity ID via GetId API
+- Cognito
+  - User pool are for authentication(identity verification)
+  - Identity pool are for authorization(access control)
+- Amazon Cognito has two different flows for authentication with public providers: enhanced and basic.
+  - Enhanced (simplified) authflow
+    - Your application presents a proof of authentication–a JSON web token or a SAML assertion–from an authorized Amazon Cognito user pool or third-party identity provider in a GetID request.
+    - Your identity pool returns an identity ID.
+    - Your application combines the identity ID with the same proof of authentication in a `GetCredentialsForIdentity` request.
+    - Your identity pool returns AWS credentials.
+    - Your application signs AWS API requests with the temporary credentials.
+  - Basic (classic) authflow
+    - Your application presents a proof of authentication–a JSON web token or a SAML assertion–from an authorized Amazon Cognito user pool or third-party identity provider in a GetID request.
+    - Your identity pool returns an identity ID.
+    - Your application combines the identity ID with the same proof of authentication in a `GetOpenIdToken` request.
+    - GetOpenIdToken returns a new OAuth 2.0 token that is issued by your identity pool.
+    - Your application presents the new token in an AssumeRoleWithWebIdentity request.
+    - AWS Security Token Service AWS STS returns AWS credentials.
+    - Your application signs AWS API requests with the temporary credentials.

+## API Gateway
+- API Gateway supported response types: https://docs.aws.amazon.com/apigateway/latest/developerguide/supported-gateway-response-types.html
+  - When client attemps to invoke unsupported API method or resources, API Gateway will return 403 MISSING_AUTHENTICATION_TOKEN, not 404 by default
+- In API Gateway, response can be cached reduce load to backend
+- For Lambda integration
+  - Proxy Integration: API Gateway passes the raw request to the integrated Lambda function as it is
+  - Custom Integration: mapping of the query string parameter for the Lambda function is provided via the user property of the JSON payload.

 ## Others
 - Default retetion period of Kinesis DataStream is 24 hours, can be extended up to 365 days.